Participants must be registered with the Australian health Practitioner Regulation Agency (AHPRA) as a medical practitioner or nurse.

 If you wish to undertake IUD training, but do not have the requisite skills, it is recommended to complete training in these prior to undertaking clinical IUD training.
 Some may wish to do the Doctors Certificate course, or some sections of it.

 For those with the necessary skills, the steps to take are outlined below.

 Step 1: Theory workshop

 Complete an IUD workshop.
-IUD workshops cover current information available about IUDs, both copper and hormonal, insertion techniques, and how to manage problems.
+IUD workshops cover current information about copper and hormonal IUD’s insertion techniques and how to manage problems.
 They also include practice insertions (in pelvic models).

 If an applicant does not have the requisite skills, the Medical Educator may make suggestions for suitable further training prior to IUD clinical training.

 After approval for training, those new to IUD insertions book and pay for 3-4 supervised 3.5 hour IUD training clinics ($150 per clinic) located at SHQ in Northbridge.
 Sometimes, extra clinics are needed, depending on the patient mix.

 An alternative to doing IUD clinics at SHQ is to book an SHQ preceptor to come to your own practice.
 Current fees (inclusive of GST) for supervision in your own workplace are $220 per hour of supervision and travel time, plus $1.10 per kilometre of travel.

 Another option if you have a skilled IUD inserter in your practice, is to request supervision and feedback from them for your first 7-10 IUD insertions.
 A certificate from SHQ would not be provided in this situation.